avthart/hello-app/README.md

 - `/`: prints hostname and version as HTML.
 - `/api`: prints hostname and version as JSON.
 - `/health`: health check which will return `HTTP 200 Healthy`.
-- `/down`: mark the server as down, this will result in a HTTP 503 Unhealthy response for `/health`.
+- `/down`: mark the server as down, this will result in a `HTTP 503 Unhealthy` when checking `/health`.
+- `/metrics`: prometheus endpoint for scraping metrics.

 ### Flags